vivitt/portfolio-site-2023/docs/blog/posts/the-collab-lab-week-1.md

 id: 8
 link: 'https://dev.to/vivitt/participating-in-the-collab-lab-week-1-3gg6'
 isBlogPost: true
+excerpt: "This is a summary of my first week participating in [The Collab Lab](https://the-collab-lab.codes/).

+I decided to join because, while searching for a full-time role as a developer, I realized that working on my own projects was not providing me with a me a big part of what a developer job is about.
+I found myself missing the experience of collaborating with others to build something together and the opportunity to improve my communication and presentation skills."
 ---

 This is a summary of my first week participating in [The Collab Lab](https://the-collab-lab.codes/).